tomjridge/ocaml-gc-events-tracing/README.md

 Clearly something is very wrong with the replay tool - we would expect to see lots of minor collections, but here we seem to only see major collections.

+# A trivial example

+See `examples/trivial`.
+This should be easier to eyeball than the queens example.